-- (d)(e) the charter applicant shall provide the Department with written documentation that the facilities to be used by the charter school are approved for use as a school by the building inspector in the municipality in which the building is located; - (e)(f) the charter applicant shall provide the Department with written documentation that the facilities occupied by the charter school have been inspected by the Fire Department of the municipality in which the facilities are located; - (f)(g) if explosives or flammable compounds or liquids are used in connection with courses taught at the school, the charter applicant shall provide the Department with written documentation that approval under M.G.L. c.
-148 has been secured from the licensing authority of the municipality in which the building is located if explosives or flammable compounds or liquids are used in connection with courses taught at the school; and - (g)(h) the charter applicant shall provide the Department with written documentation that the school is in compliance with all other applicable federal and state health and safety laws and regulations, including evidence of compliance with any required insurance coverage. - (8) (4)-Information for Distribution of Public Funds.: Upon receiving its charter, a charter, all charter schoolschools shall provide the Department with a federal tax identification number issued solely to the charter school, and banking information regarding a bank account solely in the name of the charter school, as required by the State Treasurer for the transfer of public funds. - (9) (5) Lowest 10 percent: The Commissioner shall annually publish a ranking of all districts that are subject to charter school tuition charges, for the purpose of determining the lowest 10 % percent as specified in M.G.L. c.
+- (a) the terms of the proposed contract, for review and approval, in such cases where the board of trustees intends to procure substantially all educational services from another person or organization; - (b) policies and procedures including, but not be limited to, approved bylaws, an enrollment policy, and a recruitment and retention plan; - (c) criteria and procedures for expulsion of students; - (d) written documentation that criminal background checks have been performed as required by state law; - (e) written documentation that the facilities to be used by the charter school are approved for use as a school by the building inspector in the municipality in which the building is located; - (f) written documentation that the facilities occupied by the charter school have been inspected by the Fire Department of the municipality in which the facilities are located; - (g) written documentation that approval under M.G.L. c.
+148 has been secured from the licensing authority of the municipality in which the building is located if explosives or flammable compounds or liquids are used in connection with courses taught at the school; and - (h) written documentation that the school is in compliance with all other applicable federal and state health and safety laws and regulations, including evidence of compliance with any required insurance coverage. - (8) Information for Distribution of Public Funds: Upon receiving a charter, all charter schools shall provide the Department with a federal tax identification number issued solely to the charter school, and banking information regarding a bank account solely in the name of the charter school, as required by the State Treasurer for the transfer of public funds. - (9) Lowest 10 percent: The Commissioner shall annually publish a ranking of all districts that are subject to charter school tuition charges, for the purpose of determining the lowest 10 percent as specified in M.G.L. c.
 71, § 89(i)(2), and (i)(3).
-Such ranking shall be calculated by combining determining the average ranks for each district's district's English language arts-proficiency index and, mathematics proficiency index, and science composite performance index; the percentage of students scoring warning or failing in English language arts, mathematics, and science; the percentage of students scoring advanced in English language arts, mathematics, and science; and student growth percentiles for English language arts and mathematics, for the two school years immediately preceding the current year.
+Such ranking shall be calculated by determining the average ranks for each district's English language arts, mathematics, and science composite performance index; the percentage of students scoring warning or failing in English language arts, mathematics, and science; and science; the percentage of students scoring advanced in English language arts, mathematics, and science; and student growth percentiles for English language arts and mathematics, for the two school years immediately preceding the current year.
 These calculations shall use weighting consistent with the Department's approved methodology for the state accountability system.
 Districts without data for each component of the calculation will not be included.
-Additional charter school seats resulting from a district's district's designation in the lowest 10 % percent may be awarded by the boardBoard to a new charter applicant, to existing charter schools, or to any combination thereof.
-The boardBoard may provisionally award seats to new charter applicants and to existing charter schools that will become available in future years pursuant to the schedule set forth in St.section 9 of chapter 12 of the acts of 2010, e.
-12, s.
-9, provided, that if a district is no longer in the lowest 10 %, percent, any remaining provisional seats may not be used. - (10) (6)Seat Availability: In considering an application for the creation or expansion of a regional charter school, the board shall independently assess the availability of seats for each sending district within the proposed region, and may limit the number of students who may be enrolled from each such district.
+Additional charter school seats resulting from a district's designation in the lowest 10 percent may be awarded by the Board to a new charter applicant, to existing charter schools, or to any combination thereof.
+The Board may provisionally award seats to new charter applicants and to existing charter schools that will become available in future years pursuant to the schedule set forth in section 9 of chapter 12 of the acts of 2010, provided, that if a district is no longer in the lowest 10 percent, any remaining provisional seats may not be used. - (10) Seat Availability: In considering an application for the creation or expansion of a regional charter school, the board shall independently assess the availability of seats for each sending district within the proposed region, and may limit the number of students who may be enrolled from each such district.

-1.06: Charter School Enrollment and 1.05: Student Recruitment, Enrollment, and Retention
+1.05: Student Recruitment, Enrollment, and Retention